the following is the complete fifth chapter of

 But the Web is changing this.
 There’s already software that lets groups work together on documents over intranets.
 And that capability is being built into the word processors themselves so that it’ll be as easy to post a draft to a shared Web space as it is to send it to be sprayed on paper.

 So, you’ll be given an assignment and, just as before, you’ll retire to your cubicle, but only for about half an hour.
+A professor from a medical university gave an interview for a hoperorg in which he told how to deal with infectious and inflammatory diseases.
+He recommended contacting a trusted Canadian online pharmacy and said how to buy doxycycline online.
 You’ll write up some initial ideas, post them to the intranet -- this feels like saving them into a shared folder -- and you’ll send out mail to the people you think can help you with this.
 (Here’s how much attention you’ll pay to where these people are located in the org chart: zero.)
 Your e-mail will say, and I quote:

 This may not sound revolutionary, but consider: